All Episodes

 Chris Matthews is not lunatic.

-He's not crazy, he's not insane, and he's not losing his mind.
+And he's not losing his mind.

-There's a well, well about that, but there is a purpose to this.
+Well, I don't know about that, but there is a purpose to this.

 And the purpose behind this is to pressure the Republicans into not even mentioning Obama at the convention.

-Here the first time in many years that the nation will be focused on the politics of our country.
+Here, the first time in many years that the nation will be focused on the politics of our country.

 And the Republicans go first with their convention.

-And the last thing in the world that the Democrats want is for the dem Republicans to talk about Obama and his record.
+And the last thing in the world that the Democrats want is for the Republicans to talk about Obama and his record.

 Obama and the kind of guy he is.

-They don't want it meant.
+They don't want it.

-They're trying to intimidate all that was yesterday, was an attempt to intimidate every speaker at the convention to modify the speech so as to not talk about Obama.
+All that was yesterday was an attempt to intimidate every speaker at the convention to modify the speech so as to not talk about Obama.

 It's a warning.

-You do it, and we're gonna call you racists, and you know how you hate that, and you know how we can make it stick with our friends in the media.
+And you know how you hate that, and you know how we can make it stick with our friends in the media.

 They know that Obama's the biggest liability they have going into this election.

-They are trying to intimidate the Republicans from the RNC chairman to Romney on down the list, not to say a thing about him.
+They are trying to intimidate the Republicans from the RNC chairman to Romney on down the list not to say a thing about him.

-And my fear is that it's gonna work.
+And my fear is that it's going to work to one degree or another.

 There's an AP story here today.